flipkuzma/Sport-Vest/README.md

 # Sport-Vest

 Sports vest designed for football (soccer) players to wear uring games and training.
-Created using Arduine and Processing IDE, used C++ and Java
+Created using Arduino IDE and Processing IDE, used C++ and Java
 Implemented via FireBeetle board, FSR sensor, DHT11 sensor, UV sensor, and ECG AD8232 Sensor.

 Paper: